cjpais/writing/serve/day/dec8_2020/computing.md

 ## History of Computing

 This comes in a few sections.
-Need to highlight the significance of all of them
+Need to highlight the significance of all of them, and then come back to why that is important today

 1. Birth of the PC
 2. Birth of the GUI ()

+## Where is computing technology heading?